paweljakubas/j-random-matrices/chapters/basic-algebra.md

 0 1 0
 0 0 1

-   NB. singular matrix does not an inverse (row 1 is twice row 0) ]m=: 3 3 $ 1 2 3 2 4 6 9 7 8
+   NB. singular matrix does not an inverse (row 1 is twice of row 0) ]m=: 3 3 $ 1 2 3 2 4 6 9 7 8
 1 2 3
 2 4 6